 Houndfish, Tylosurus cocrodilus

-The Houndfish has a slender elongated rounded body with a dark blue-green upper body, silvery sides and a white belly.
-They have large eyes and the beaks are stout, straight and of modest equal lengths (16-18% of standard length), equipped with many very large long pointed teeth.
-The caudal fin is lunate with the lower lobe being much longer than the upper lobe; the pectoral fins and pelvic fins are relatively long.
+The Houndfish have slender elongated rounded bodies with a dark blue-green upper body, silvery sides, and a white belly.
+They have large eyes and their beaks are stout, straight, of modest equal lengths (16-18% of standard length), and equipped with many very large, long, and pointed teeth.
+Their caudal fin is lunate with the lower lobe being much longer than the upper lobe.
+Their pectoral and pelvic fins are relatively long.